Metrist-Software/product-docs/docs/guides/web-app-thresholds.md

 * The most recent two consecutive checks have succeeded, or,
 * A check run completed after a run that timed out runs in less than 900,000 ms, (15 minutes).

-## Changing the defaults
+## Changing the Threshold Defaults

-For a service monitor in aggregate, or indeed for any of a service monitor's checks, the above definitions of degraded and down can be changed to match your workloads and use cases.
+For a service monitor in aggregate, or indeed for any of a service monitor’s checks, the above definitions of _degraded_ and _down_ can be changed to match your workloads and use cases.

-Changing these values affects not only when the web UI indicates a service monitor's status, but also when you'll be notified via any alerting subscriptions you've set up.
+Changing these values affects not only when the web UI indicates a service monitor’s status, but also when you’ll be notified via any alerting subscriptions you’ve added.

 For degraded states, you can configure the following values: